yosiasz/tourofheroes-mongodb/README.md

-# Tour of heroes using MS SQL Server
+# Tour of heroes using MongoDb

 ## Getting Started